 Statement Regarding Equity, Diversity and Inclusion at The Neuro

-Racism and any form of prejudice and/or inequality in 2020 are unacceptable and go against the mission and values of any leading academic and healthcare institution.
+Racism and any form of prejudice and/or inequality are unacceptable and go against the mission and values of any leading academic and healthcare institution.
 As part of McGill University and a MUHC hospital, The Neuro takes part in related policies, programmes and initiatives undertaken to promote equity, diversity and inclusion (EDI), thus benefiting from valuable perspectives.

 For example, following extensive consultations with staff and students last year, McGill University launched its first strategic EDI plan for 2020-2025.
 Additionally, the Faculty of Medicine and Health Sciences, through its Social Accountability and Community Engagement Office, is developing a Faculty-specific plan to address systemic anti-Black racism in keeping with the University’s Action Plan to Address Anti-Black Racism.